mimuki/halley/README.md

 ## Shortcuts

 - Start typing to search usernames and content warnings.
 Case insensitive, use a ! to exclude your search (e.g. !cw for showing all posts that don't have a CW)
-- F5 syncs the current account
+- F5 syncs the current account (though I recommend adding `msync sync` to your crontab, or otherwise automating post syncing instead of using this)
 - ctrl-n to view notifications (you can exclude boosts/favs/polls in msync's settings, or filter by searching `!*` (no favs), `@` (only mentions), and so on)
 - ctrl-q to view queued posts (then ctrl-v to edit a post)
 - ctrl-p to write and queue a post